On this page:

 The BLA and Consumer Affairs Victoria share office space and work together closely.

-The BLA is an independent regulator within the Victorian Government's Justice portfolio, operating under the Business Licensing Authority Act 1998 (the Act).
+The BLA is an independent regulator within the Victorian Government's Small Business portfolio, operating under the Business Licensing Authority Act 1998 (the Act).

 The Act requires that the Governor in Council appoints BLA members, who must be legal practitioners with at least five years experience.